- How to Install Windows 10/8/8.1/7 From USB Drive

 In the legacy MBR format, hard drives can have up to 4 primary partitions with NTFS/FAT32 format and boot files are stored inside the system partition, usually C drive.
 However, in the UEFI mode a FAT32 partition is required for storing the boot files.
 This is in addition to the standard system drive, which is usually ANTS formatted.
 Furthermore, for UEFI Bios mode the hard drive must be initialised as GPT format.

-Finally, there is a hybrid booting mode known as CSM (Compatibility Support Module) which is available to most modern computer systems Bios.
+There is a cross-platform booting mode known as CSM (Compatibility Support Module) which is available in some modern computer systems Bios.
 In this booting mode, it is possible to boot a legacy operating system in a modern Uefi setup.

 So what is the difference between Uefi and CSM, or Uefi vs CSM you may ask?

 The CSM booting mode is one of the most misunderstood concept and people simply mistakenly believe it is another legacy mode.
-In fact the sole purpose of having a CSM booting mode is to allow Uefi media or systems to boot in a legacy setup.
+In fact the main purpose of having a CSM booting mode is to allow legacy media/system to boot in a UEFI hardware.

-For example, if you have a bootable Uefi USB media containing windows 10 operating system then this will boot under either Uefi or CSM modes but not legacy Bios.
-Similarly, if your USB media is legacy based, it will boot under both legacy and CSM Bios options.
+For example, if you have a bootable Uefi USB media or Hard drive containing windows 10 operating system then this will boot under either Uefi or CSM modes but not legacy Bios.
+Similarly, if your USB media or hard drive is legacy based, such as Windows 7, it will boot under both legacy and CSM Bios options.
 The section below explains in further details all of these booting modes and how to successfully boot a system.

 4. UEFI Boot Reference Table: